APPENDIX 2 – MINIMUM OVERRATE

 REQUIREMENTS, CALCULATION, REPORTING AND DISCIPLINARY PROCESS AND SANCTIONS

-The minimum over rate to be achieved by the fielding Team in Matches shall be as prescribed in the Match Playing Conditions such that the 20th over commences within 1 hour and 25 minutes of the start of the innings (“Minimum Over Rate”)
+The minimum over rate to be achieved by the fielding Team in Matches shall be as prescribed in the Match Playing Conditions and is 14.11 overs per hour such that, in uninterrupted and undelayed Matches,the 20th over commences within 1 hour and 30 minutes (including time-outs) of the start of the innings (“Minimum Over Rate”).

 2. Calculation of the Actual Over Rate

 The actual over rate will be calculated at the end of each Match by those Umpires appointed to officiate in such Match.